weaviate/weaviate-io/developers/contributor-guide/current/getting-started/writing-blogs.md

 layout: layout-documentation
 solution: contributor-guide
 sub-menu: Getting Started
-title: Writing Blogs
+title: Creating Content
 tags: ['contributor-guide']
 menu-order: 5
 open-graph-type: article
 og-img: documentation.jpg
 toc: true
 ---
-Weaviate has always been and will continue to be an open source vector search engine.
-To highlight this, we want to give Weaviate users and community members the best developer experience possible by offering plenty of tutorials and examples.

-Are you good at creating content?
-Do you enjoy educating and engaging with community and have a strong interest in open source?
-You can help Weaviate by writing blog posts, tutorials, and creating demo applications.
-We will store them in our [Awesome Weaviate](https://github.com/semi-technologies/awesome-weaviate) repository and help your content reach out to other developers!

-Go ahead and submit a pull request in [Awesome Weaviate](https://github.com/semi-technologies/awesome-weaviate) repository today!
+The Weaviate community produces a lot of great content including blog posts, tutorials, and demo applications.To help get the word out, we maintain a curated list of these in our [Awesome Weaviate](https://github.com/semi-technologies/awesome-weaviate) repository.

+If you would like to share your own work with the community, we welcome it.
+We can help it reach the wider Weaviate community, who will in turn benefit from your work.
+Here are some ideas and tips:

+## Write a blog post

-## Contribute to the community by writing a blog post about Weaviate.
+You could contribute by writing a blog post about Weaviate.

-You could also contribute by writing a blog post about Weaviate.
-It could be anything!
-An experience about your Weaviate journey, concepts you've learnt and used with Weaviate like vector search engines, and guides on how to integrate Weaviate with something...It could be anywhere!
-We accept article submissions on any well-known platform, such as Medium, Dev.to, HashNode, your own blogging site or something else.
+It could be about anything from your Weaviate journey, concepts you've learnt and used with Weaviate like vector search engines, or guides on how to integrate Weaviate with something.

-A few things to note:
+We do not mind where it is hosted.
+It could be at a well-known platform such as Medium, Dev.to, or HashNode, or somewhere smaller like your own blog.

+But we do ask of your article to:

-* Your article must be freely accessible to the public
+* Be freely accessible
-* Your article should use `weaviate` tag
+* Use the `weaviate` tag (where applicable)
-* Your article should contain code blocks rather than screenshots of actual code.
+* Use code blocks (no screenshots of code)
-* You should self review your article once before creating a pull request

-Ready to write great technical blogs?
-Let's go!
-We welcome as many articles as you can create.
-One thing to keep in mind: **quality over quantity**.
+## Develop a demo app

+You could also contribute by creating a demo application that uses Weaviate under the hood.
+It can be a web app, mobile app or demos showing certain [integrations](/product.html).

+We ask for the app to:

+* Be unique
+* Include a good README.md file
+* Disclose the Weaviate [module(s)](/developers/weaviate/current/modules/index.html) used

+## Create a PR when ready

-After you are done with publishing your article, create a pull request in [Awesome Weaviate](https://github.com/semi-technologies/awesome-weaviate) repsository by filling out the template.
+When you are ready to share your work, create a pull request in [Awesome Weaviate](https://github.com/semi-technologies/awesome-weaviate) repository.

-You should take a look at this [Developer Style Guide](https://www.freecodecamp.org/news/developer-news-style-guide/) by [freeCodeCamp](https://www.freecodecamp.org/), which can assist you in producing outstanding technical content!

 ## Resources